The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions. The most recent version being SATA 3.

 - HONGJIXIN SIII A, which is branded as SATA 3, 6Gbps cable

-So basically, the SATA 1, SATA 2 and SATA 3 branding for CABLES, is misleading.
+So, the SATA 1, SATA 2, and SATA 3 branding for CABLES is misleading.

-For ports and the motherboard and for the hard drives, the SATA version they conform to makes a significant difference.
-However, for cables, the SATA version branding does not matter at all!
+The SATA version they conform to for ports, the motherboard, and the hard drives makes a significant difference.
+However, the SATA version branding does not matter for cables!

 The Different Forms of SATA Cables

-While there is no difference between SATA cables as far as the performance is concerned, there are different forms or designs of SATA cables.
+While there is no difference between SATA cables regarding performance, there are different forms or designs of SATA cables.

 Basic SATA Cables

-Basic SATA cables are a simple cord with the L shape connector on the end.
+Basic SATA cables are simple cords with an L-shaped connector on end.
 There are no angled connectors or latches.

 These have become more or less obsolete as almost all SATA cables have latches at least: